-When you get ready to sell a house, your to-do list expands, and quickly.
-Which is why, whenever possible, you should take unnecessary tasks off your plate.
-While you should do what you can to make your home as appealing as possible to buyers, there are some efforts that just don’t get you the most bang for your buck or justify the work they require.
+While you may not want to sell a house in poor condition and you should do what you can to make your home as appealing as possible to buyers, there are some efforts that just don’t get the most bang for their buck or justify the work they require.

 Go big or go home if you’re going to start a renovation, especially when it comes to your bathrooms and kitchens.
 If you have outdated rooms in your home, doing partial updates like adding new countertops but keeping old cabinets doesn’t look good — and often does more harm than good during the sales process.

 Don’t crack under the pressure to fix every little, well, crack.
-It’s a good idea to invest in the curb appeal of your home, as that’s the first impression any potential buyer will get when they attend your open house.
-But buyers likely won’t bat an eye at hairline cracks that don’t present any safety risks.
+It’s a good idea to invest in the curb appeal of your home, as that’s the first impression any potential buyer will get when they attend your open house, but buyers likely won’t bat an eye at hairline cracks that don’t present any safety risks.

 Hire a local real estate agent who really knows your community and what the surrounding real estate market is like.
 They’ll know what the condition of comparable homes in the area are like so you can aim to refresh your home to meet similar standards.